maine-woDNA/maine-woDNA.github.io/Collection/HorizontalStoring1.md

 **Time to haul in the Niskin!**

 Once we knew that the messenger had triggered the release mechanism and that the stoppers of the Niskin were completely shut, we hauled the Niskin back up onto the boat.
-Once onboard, we we collect 1 liter of water for our sample.
+Once onboard, we collected 1 liter of water for our sample.

 ***Filling the Sample Bottles***